 The size of the horseshoe vortices seems to vary within the flow and also vary with Reynolds number.
-A turbulence model for Reynolds average Navier-Stokes (RANS) calculations of turbulent flows has been developed by Perry et al. (1994) based on size and strength of the horseshoe structures.
+A turbulence model for Reynolds average Navier-Stokes (RANS) calculations of turbulent flows has been developed by Perry et al.16 based on size and strength of the horseshoe structures.
+This technique was recently used by Marusic17 to show that packets of horseshoe vortices are statistically significant structures.

-1.3.
-Streak instability and turbulence regeneration
+C. Streak instability and turbulence regeneration

 The vortex structures present in turbulent boundary layers seem to be related to streak instabilities.
-However, the type of instability that occurs in the streaks is not agreed upon.
-Robinson (1991b) proposed that a normal inflectional instability of the instantaneous velocity profile may produce horseshoe vortices.
-Singer (1992) showed that a normal inflectional instability of the velocity profile may be responsible for the generation of secondary horseshoe vortices.
-Kim et al. (1971) were the first to show that a normal inflectional instability of the instantaneous velocity profile is of importance in the turbulence regeneration cycle.
+However, several types of instabilities seem to occur.
+Robinson18 proposed that a normal inflectional instability of the instantaneous velocity profile may produce horseshoe vortices.
+Singer19 showed that a normal inflectional instability of the velocity profile may be responsible for the generation of secondary horseshoe vortices.
+Kim et al.20 were the first to show that a normal inflectional instability of the instantaneous velocity profile is of importance in the turbulence regeneration cycle.
 They observed the inflectional velocity profiles in connection with the rapid lift up of the low-speed streaks in the later part of the process of the streak break up.
+Several models of the turbulence regeneration cycle have been proposed by Landahl,^{21,22} where inflectional instability of the local mean velocity profile is a main ingredient.

-On the other hand, in the model of Waleffe (1997) the basic state is twodimensional and consists of the turbulent mean flow with a simple construction of the streak imposed.
+On the other hand, in the model of Waleffe10 the basic state is two-dimensional and consists of the turbulent mean flow with a simple construction of the streak imposed.
 He found that the dominating instability is sinuous and that it is correlated with the spanwise inflection of the basic state.
-Kawahara et al. (1998) and Schoppa & Hussain (1997) also used such a model and showed that the varicose mode is stable.
-Schoppa & Hussain argued that this is consistent with the absence of horseshoe vortices in their examination of the DNS data base generated by Kim et al. (1987).
+Kawahara et al.23 and Schoppa and Hussain6 also used such a model and showed that the varicose mode is stable.
+Schoppa and Hussain6 argued that this is consistent with the absence of horseshoe vortices in their examination of the DNS data base generated by Kim et al.7 is included, categorizes the mechanisms into parent-offspring and instability based scenarios.
+The former is characterized as the generation of vortices by direct action of existing vortices, whereas the second involves local instability of quasisteady flow.
+Within the instability based scenarios the sinuous and varicose streak instabilities are the two main ones.
+The view of Schoppa and Hussain24 seems to be that there is a contradiction between these explanations.
+Our view is that turbulence is such a rich phenomenon that there are most likely several mechanisms at work regarding coherent structure generation, of which we here have chosen to study one.

-Although the references cited above form only a small part of the work that has been put into the detection and analysis of coherent structures, there is surprising disagreement between the studies of what is the important mechanisms in turbulence regeneration.
-In the last section of this paper we propose a reconciliation of this apparent disagreement, partly based on the results of the present investigation.
+The references cited above form only a small part of the work that has been put into the detection and analysis of coherent structures.
+A recent article by Schoppa and Hussain,24 where a detailed discussion of the state of the art

-1.4.
-Present study
+D. Present study